monome/docs/grid/studies/sc/index.md

 ~m.led(x,~lastRow,0);
 ```

-And a few lines later, inside `d`, we add a position display to the last row:
+And a few lines later, we add a position display to the last row:

 ```js
 // show play position